 Located near the bridge is one of the world’s most recognizable buildings and part of Sydney Harbour’s landscape.
 The Sydney Opera House was completed in 1973.
 It is seen as a few bright pixels in the images, on the end of the point nearest the bridge.

 The 2000 Summer Olympic Games took place in Sydney.
-Can you spot the location of Sydney’s Olympic Park in the 2002 or 2013 image?
+Can you spot the location of Sydney’s Olympic Park?

 The other major natural harbour on the south end of these images is Botany Bay.
 The runways of Sydney Airport stretch into the bay.
 The main north-south runway is 3,962 meters long and was built in 1963.
 The other runway that extends into the bay appears in the 2002 image; it was completed in 1994.